Barry-B15/weather-app/README.md

 * The user can now take photos, add a status and display the list on another page
 * The image from the pix is saved to a local database
 * The codes are also re-organized.
+## Get weather from api
+* Major commit with a lot of changes
+* The code is re-organized with new files
+* The server or index.js before now was discontinued and relabled as selfie-index.js and a new index created
+* The corresponding index.html in the public dir was also relabled selfie-index.html and replaced with a new index.hmtl
+* I am using the 2 apis: one for coords, city, country and weather description; the other for the air quality.